 Imagine waking up to palm trees swaying in the breeze, to the turquoise sea sparkling in the sun and to the sand feeling as soft as powder sugar?
 It is not a just a fantasy, this is for real.
-While staying at the Tradewinds Island Grand on St. Pete Beach, we woke up to paradise every day.
+While staying at the Tradewinds St Pete Beach Island Resort, we woke up to paradise every. single. day.

 Not only is the location gorgeous, but the resort caters to families.
 Although this HotMama isn’t afraid to make any accommodation family-friendly, I just love when resorts make it easy.
 The property is huge and fun to explore with activities around every corner.
 Waterways, bridges, pools, beaches, restaurants, bars, a friendly staff and even a pirate ship are just some of the things that make Tradewinds Island Grand the perfect spot for a memorable family vacation.
 Also if you would like to know more about visiting St. Pete Beach, see my post, HERE.

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 FIND OUT MORE IN MY DISCLAIMER.

 - 1 Best place to stay in St Pete Beach

 - 2 Places to Eat near Tradewinds St Pete Beach

 - 4 Fun Things to do with Kids in St Pete Beach

 Best place to stay in St Pete Beach